renesas-rz/rz_gstreamer_sample_code/11_gst-audioplayer/README.md

 -	 Variable `loop (GMainLoop)`: An opaque data type to represent the main event loop of a Glib application.
 -	 Variable `pipeline (GstElement)`: A pointer to GStreamer pipeline which contains connected audio elements.
 -	 Variable `source (GstElement)`: A GStreamer element to read data from a local file.
--	 Variable `demuxer (GstElement)`: A GStreamer element to de-multiplex Ogg/Vorbis files into their encoded audio and video components.
-In this case, only audio stream is available.
+-	 Variable `parser (GstElement)`: A GStreamer element to parses and frames mpeg1 audio streams.
--	 Variable `decoder (GstElement)`: A GStreamer element to decompress a Vorbis stream to raw audio.
+-	 Variable `decoder (GstElement)`: A GStreamer element used for decoding MPEG Layer 1, 2, and 3 (MP3) audio data.
--	 Variable `converter (GstElement)`: A GStreamer element to convert raw audio buffers between various possible formats depending on the given source pad and sink pad it links to.
+-	 Variable `audioresample (GstElement)`: A GStreamer element to resample raw audio buffers to different sample rates using a configurable windowing function to enhance quality.
--	 Variable `capsfilter (GstElement)`: A GStreamer element to specify raw audio format S16LE.
+-	 Variable `capsfilter (GstElement)`: A GStreamer element to specify target sample rate 44100 Hz.
 -	 Variable `sink (GstElement)`: A GStreamer element to automatically detect an appropriate audio sink, in this case alsasink.
 -	 Variable `audio_length (qint64)`: An 8-byte integer variable to represent audio duration.
 #### Thread IDs